skvadrik/re2c/src/manual/warnings/condition_order/simple_example.rst

 	};
 	goto *yyctable[c];

-Clearly, the last two cases are sensitive to condition order.
+Clearly, the last two cases are condition order sensitive .
-The fix is easy: as the warning suggests, use ``/*!types:re2c*/`` directive or ``-t, --type-header`` option.
+The fix is easy: as the warning suggests, use the ``/*!types:re2c*/`` directive or the ``-t, --type-header`` option.